ENVE-Tools/ENVE/README.md

 To Run the prENVE Module

 $ cd _directory/to/preENVE_ <br>
+$ RScript preENVE.R [-R] [location to preENVE_PROJ_Config.txt]<br>
+for help : <br>
-$ R CMD BATCH preENVE.R
+$ RScript preENVE.R [-H]

 ## ENVE
-* In subdirectory scripts one need to edit two files
+* In subdirectory Run_Conf_Files one need ENVE_RUN_CONF.txt
+     * This file consist of information required for running the ENVE module successfully.
+        Options
-     * Settings.txt : this file contains a field which points to the intersectBed tool present in the bedtools/bin/intersectBed, and needed to be updated.
+        * IntersectBED_path: this file contains a field which points to the intersectBed tool present in the bedtools/bin/intersectBed, and needed to be updated.

-     * ENVE_RUN_CONF.TXT : This file consist of information required for running the ENVE module successfully.
-        Options :
         * NormNorm : Option for running the Normal module which develops the model for the ENVE.
         * TumNorm : Option for running the Module which compares the Tumor Data against the Matched Normal module.
         * Whole_Exome : If you are running Whole exome samples.

-Information Required :

         * Input_NormOutcalled_files : pointer to the directory containing the GC corrected adjusted log ratio files for Normal Normal pairs.
         * Input_TumNorm_Outcalled_files : pointer to the directory containing the GC corrected adjusted log ratio files for Tumor Matched-Normal pairs.
         * Input_NormNorm_Files_Info, Input_TumNorm_Files_Info : File consist of Sample IDs in pair and the gender information. which provides the ENVE module with the required information.( Follow the sample Input_NormNorm_Files_info file for the format).

 To Run the ENVE Module

 $ cd _directory/to/ENVE_ <br>
+$ Rscript ENVE.R [-R] [ENVE_RUN_CONF.txt] <br>
+for help : <br>
-$ R CMD BATCH ENVE.R
+$ RScript ENVE.R [-H] <br>

 The results file be stored in analysis folder with the analysis name with timestamp. all the required and intermediate files can be found in temp folder.

 ==============================================================================================================================
 ###Understanding the Results